EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 wget https://raw.githubusercontent.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/master/TFLite_detection_webcam.py --no-check-certificate
 ```

 The following instructions show how to run the webcam, video, and image scripts.
-These instructions assume you have a folder named “TFLite_model” in your \object_detection directory as per the instructions given in this guide.
+These instructions assume your .tflite model file and labelmap.txt file are in the “TFLite_model” folder in your \object_detection directory as per the instructions given in this guide.

-If you’d rather use the scripts with the sample TFLite object detection model provided by Google, simply download it [here](https://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip) and unzip it into the \object_detection folder.
-Then, use “--modeldir=coco_ssd_mobilenet_v1_1.0_quant_2018_06_29” rather than “--modeldir=TFLite_model” when running the script.
+If you’d like try using the sample TFLite object detection model provided by Google, simply download it [here](https://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip) and unzip it into the \object_detection folder.
+Then, use `--modeldir=coco_ssd_mobilenet_v1_1.0_quant_2018_06_29` rather than `--modeldir=TFLite_model` when running the script.

 ##### Webcam
 Make sure you have a USB webcam plugged into your computer.
 If you’re on a laptop with a built-in camera, you don’t need to plug in a USB webcam.